realA10001986/Time-Circuits-Display/README.md

 By default, the device uses the built-in hardware volume knob to determine the desired volume.
 You can change this to a pre-selected level as follows:
 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "VOL-UME" is shown
+- Press 2/8 repeatedly until "VOLUME" is shown
-- Hold ENTER [or press 5]
+- Press 5 or ENTER
-- Press ENTER [or 2/8] to toggle between "USE VOLUME KNOB" and "SELECT LEVEL"
+- Press 2/8 to toggle between "USE VOLUME KNOB" and "SELECT LEVEL"
-- Hold ENTER [or press 5] to proceed
+- Press 5 or ENTER
-- If you chose "SELECT LEVEL", you can now select the desired level by pressing ENTER repeatedly [or 2/8].
+- If you chose "SELECT LEVEL", you can now select the desired level by pressing 2/8.
 There are 20 levels available.
 The volume knob is now ignored.
-- Hold ENTER [or press 5] to save and quit the menu
+- Press 5 or ENTER to save and quit the menu

 Pressing "9" at any point cancels and quits the menu.